GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

         "DD Image Mode", select "ISO Image Mode" and press OK.
         10. The program will take a few minutes to write the USB.

-    2. **macOS**
+    2. **MacOS**
         1. Prepare the Ubuntu download for copying to the USB.
             ```
             $ cd $HOME/Downloads
             $ hdiutil convert ubuntu-16.04.1-desktop-amd64.iso -format UDRW -o ubuntu-16.04.1-desktop-amd64.img
             ```
-        2. Determine the macOS "device identifier" for the Boot USB.
+        2. Determine the MacOS "device identifier" for the Boot USB.
             1. `$ diskutil list`
             2. Insert the SETUP 1 BOOT USB in an empty USB slot.
             3. Wait 10 seconds for the operating system to recognize the USB.